+Mucus check the entry of microbes and dust particles in the respiratory passage.
+If dust particles enter the nasal cavity, they get stuck to mucus and are thrown out by the movement of cilia.

-- 10. Why is it harmful to respire through mouth than through nasal openings? - Ans.
+- 7. Give the pathway travelled by a molecule of oxygen when it enters the body. - Ans.
+When a molecule of oxygen enters the body, it travels through nostrils, nasal cavity, pharynx, larynx, trachea, bronchi and bronchioles to alveolar sacs. - 8.
+Why is it harmful to respire through mouth than through nasal openings? - Ans.
 The inner surface of the nasal passage is lined by fine hairy ciliated epithelium and mucus secreting cells.
 Both cilia and mucus check the entry of microbes and dust particles in the respiratory passage.
 If dust particles enter the nasal cavity, they get stuck to mucus and are thrown out by the movement of cilia.
-If one respires through

-- mouth, all the fine dust particles and microbes will enter the body. - 11.
+If one respires through mouth, all the fine dust particles and microbes will enter the body. - 9.
 The breathing cycle is rhythmic, whereas exchange of gases is a continuous process.
-Comment upon this statement.
-(CBSE 2011) - Ans.
+Comment upon this statement. - Ans.
 The breathing cycle is rhythmic as it consists of regular inhalation and exhalation of air.
-The exchange of gas is a continuous process because there is always a residual volume of gas in the lungs so that absorption of oxygen and release of carbon dioxide continues. - 12.
-State in brief the role of lungs in exchange of gases.
-(CBSE 2012) - Ans.
+The exchange of gas is a continuous process because there is always a residual volume of gas in the lungs so that absorption of oxygen and release of carbon dioxide continues. - 10.
+State in brief the role of lungs in exchange of gases. - Ans.
 Lungs are the main respiratory organs where exchange of gases takes place.
-Alveoli present in the lungs provide a large surface area for exchange of gases. - 13.
-During breathing cycle, what is the advantage of residual volume of air in lungs.
-(CBSE 2012) - Ans.
+Alveoli present in the lungs provide a large surface area for exchange of gases. - 11.
+During breathing cycle, what is the advantage of residual volume of air in lungs. - Ans.
 During each breathing cycle (breathing in and breathing out), the lungs always contain some air, called the residual volume so that there is sufficient time for the oxygen to be absorbed and for the carbon dioxide to be released.

-- 14. Why does the air passage not collapse when there is no air in it?
+- 12. Why does the air passage not collapse when there is no air in it?
 (CBSE 2016) - Ans.
 The trachea or windpipe is a tube, that extends into the thoracic cavity.
 It lies on the ventral side of the oesophagus.
-The wall of trachea is provided with incomplete C-shaped cartilaginous rings.
-These keep the trachea in dilated position and prevent it from collapsing under low pressure when there is no air in it and allow uninterrupted flow of air. - 15.
-Haemoglobin plays an essential role of being a respiratory pigment in human beings.
-Justify this statement.
-(CBSE 2010) - Ans.
+The wall of trachea is

+- 13. Haemoglobin plays an essential role of being a respiratory pigment in human beings.
+Justify this statement. - Ans.
 In human beings, haemoglobin is the respiratory pigment which has a high affinity for oxygen and is present in the red blood corpuscles.
 Haemoglobin combines with oxygen to form oxyhaemoglobin and delivers oxygen to the cells in different parts of the body.
-Therefore, haemoglobin plays an important role of being a respiratory pigment as diffusion alone cannot take care of oxygen delivery to all body parts in large sized animals such as humans. - 16.
+Therefore, haemoglobin plays an important role of being a respiratory pigment as diffusion alone cannot take care of oxygen delivery to all body parts in large sized animals such as humans. - 14.
 How do the following contribute in inspiration during breathing? - (a) Ribs - (b) Diaphragm - Ans.
 Inhalation or breathing in is always an active, energy-requiring process.
-It is brought about by simultaneous contraction of the following:

-(b) Diaphragm muscles which straightens and contracts the diaphragm (due to its downward movement).
+It is brought about by simultaneous contraction of the following: - (a) Intercostal muscles of ribs which produces a forward (upward) and outward movement of the rib cage. - (b) Diaphragm muscles which straightens and contracts the diaphragm (due to its downward movement).